socnetv/website/src/content/docs/news/socnetv-v23-released.md

 title: "SocNetV 2.3 Released"
 description: "SocNetV version 2.3 has been released."
 date: 2017-07-05
+tags: ["release", "Reciprocity"]
 ---

-The Social Network Visualizer project is happy to announce that a brand new version of our favorite [social network analysis and visualization software application](http://socnetv.org) has been released.
-SocNetV version 2.3, released on Jul 5, has the eloquent codename "fixer" and it is now available for Windows, Mac OS X, and Linux from the [Downloads](http://socnetv.org/downloads/) page.
+The Social Network Visualizer project is happy to announce that a brand new version of our favorite [social network analysis and visualization software application](https://socnetv.org) has been released.
+SocNetV version 2.3, released on Jul 5, has the eloquent codename "fixer" and it is now available for Windows, Mac OS X, and Linux from the [Downloads](https://socnetv.org/downloads/) page.

 ## What the new version brings to the users?